John Ankerberg, The John Ankerberg Show

 Dr. Richard Land, For Faith and Family

-Dr. Richard Land is President of The Ethics & Religious Liberty Commission, the Southern Baptist Convention's official entity assigned to address social, moral, and ethical concerns, with particular attention to their impact on American families and their faith.
-Dr. Land graduated with a B.A. from Princeton University and a Doctor of Philosophy degree from Oxford University in England.
+Dr. Richard Land is President of Southern Evangelical Seminary, a non-denominational seminary based in Charlotte, NC, which offers bachelor, master, D.Min., and Ph.D. degrees in theology, philosophy, evangelism and classic apologetics.
+In addition to his presidential duties, Dr. Land also teaches at the seminary.
+Prior to becoming president of SES, Dr. Land served for 25 years as the president of The Ethics & Religious Liberty Commission, the Southern Baptist Convention's official entity assigned to address social, moral, ethical and religious liberty concerns, with particular attention to their impact on American families and their faith.
+Dr. Land graduated with a B.A. (magna cum laude) from Princeton University and a Doctor of Philosophy degree from Oxford University in England.
 He also received a Master of Theology (Honors Program) degree from New Orleans Baptist Theological Seminary.
 Dr. Land is a native Houstonian and a sixth-generation Texan.
-His record as a pro-family advocate is capped by his proudest accomplishment — his more than 35-year marriage to his wife Dr. Rebekah Land and his personal investment with her in the lives of their three adult children, Jennifer, Richard, Jr., and Rachel.
+His record as a pro-family advocate is capped by his proudest accomplishment — his more than 42-year marriage to his wife Dr. Rebekah Land and his personal investment with her in the lives of their three adult children, Jennifer, Richard Jr., Rachel and their families.

 Nevin Larson, WDCX-FM